Soerensen42/Hyperopt/README.md

 -Make sure the network selected hyperparamters are the right type, most fitting would be at the start of the function.

 Reset:
 To Start another search either delete the Trials.p and Results.txt files or rename them.
-If The Terminal crashes somehow You need to adapt the maximum amounts of jobs the Terminal issues now. (already finished jobs is gained by looking at the Trials object)
+If The Terminal crashes somehow You need to adapt the maximum amounts of jobs the Terminal issues now.
+(Information about already finished jobs is gained by looking at the Trials object)
 ```
 print(len(list(Trials)))
 ```